 - Prepare the transfer instrument and file it at the Singapore Land Authority with the relevant title document.

 - Lodge a Notice of Transfer with the Comptroller of Property Tax and MCST Board.

 2) Transfer of property by way of a gift after the donor has passed on, pursuant to a will

 Giving away property through a will tends to be the most common way in which property is given away in Singapore.
 As people age and accumulate assets, it is only natural to think about providing for your family and friends after passing on.

 As real estate tends to constitute the bulk of a person’s estate, property is usually “given” away to close family members after the owner has passed on.
-However, there are also some issues to take into consideration when making a gift of property through a will.
+While the initial inheriting of a property via a will generally does not attract stamp duty, there are some other issues to take into consideration when making a gift of property through a will.